acropacific/kurento-presenterviewer-ios-withutils/README.md

 * Being a presenter on Firefox and a viewer in Firefox does work
 * Being a presenter on iOS and a viewer in iOS does NOT work

+It does not matter if you use kurento-utils library or you don't both give the same issue.
 Hopefully someone can tackle this issue.